Camera Feed on Background — Unity Asset — Mobile Camera Stream — Device Camera

 - Instant Launch after granting the camera permission.

-- Quick Testing in Unity Editor with Web Camera.
+- Quick Testing in Unity Editor with Webcam.

 Package Contains